 Let’s face it, someone’s going to get upset, you’ll forget something, and there won’t be enough time to do all the things.

-So maybe before we jump headfirst into all the holiday things, let’s take minute to be intentional in how we approach the holidays to make them something we actually enjoy and get to be a part of!
+So maybe before we jump headfirst into all the holiday things, let’s take a minute to be intentional in how we approach the holidays to make them something we actually enjoy and get to be a part of!

 For example, I created a fall and winter bucket list for my family.
 If you think we check off everything on those lists, you’re crazy!
 I use them as a springboard for ideas that we can do throughout the season.
 I don’t make a big schedule of it, it’s more of a time filler for when we want to enjoy an activity as a family.

 Finding your strengths helps too when it comes to holiday prep.
-My family knows I love to decorate the house and give it a spooky feel for Halloween, a fall-theme for Thanksgiving and a cozy feeling at Christmastime.
+My family knows I love to decorate the house and give it a spooky feel for Halloween, a fall theme for Thanksgiving, and a cozy feeling at Christmastime.
 While I enjoy baking sweets (mostly for myself!), I dread cooking.
 So a few years ago, I quit trying to do it all and accepted the fact that I’m good at creating a fun atmosphere, and order in the food for special occasions.

-Sometimes the best thing to plan into your schedule is down-time.
-Lazy weekends are so beneficial after a hectic work-week and when you have two weeks of kids at home during the holidays, a few good movie marathons are helpful!
+Sometimes the best thing to plan into your schedule is downtime.
+Lazy weekends are so beneficial after a hectic work week and when you have two weeks of kids at home during the holidays, a few good movie marathons are helpful!
 Pop some popcorn and tell everyone to lay out a palette of blankets and pillows on the floor.

-Or better yet, schedule in a daily “rest time” where everyone has to stay in their rooms for an hour after lunch to have some quiet time to recharge.
+Or better yet, schedule a daily “rest time” where everyone has to stay in their rooms for an hour after lunch to have some quiet time to recharge.

 If you know that trying to hit up three Christmas events in one day is going to be a bad idea, plan ahead and choose one!
 You are allowed to choose what’s best for your family, and if you know you will end the day fighting because you felt obligated to do all the things, maybe it’s best to limit your commitments upfront.
-If it’s easier to invite friends over than going to several friends houses, do that!
+If it’s easier to invite friends over than go to several friends’ houses, do that!